 The Revelation of Jesus Christ is not a book intended to be observed but experienced, over and over.
 It is designed to resonate.
 It is offensive to the cultured sensibilities which shield us because it is supposed to transcend them, to speak not only to us but through us.
 Many of those who have given themselves to it wholeheartedly are seldom seen again.
 They are devoured.
 They become alien.
 They speak a new language, the “madness” of the prophets whose eyes see the chariots of God (2 Kings 6:17).

-Although it appears to be a hostile and foreign landscape, filled with confronting symbols, animal totems, virginal sacrifices clad in pure white, chosen, slain and ascending with a disturbing sexual undercurrent, the Revelation is in fact the authentic end of the story, a denouement of the natural world.
+Although it appears to be a hostile and foreign landscape filled with confronting symbols, animal totems, virginal sacrifices clad in pure white, chosen, slain and ascending with a disturbing sexual undercurrent, the Revelation is in fact the authentic end of the story, a denouement of the natural world.
 The seed, flesh and skin of Genesis is everywhere in the Revelation, employed to express the bestial nature and hidden nakedness of institutions masquerading as gods and goddesses.
-The primeval world of Adam, a barren landscape of widows and orphans, no matter how ignored and neglected, waits silently until the sixth hour, when time shall be no more.
-The fruits of culture are ripe, and it bites and devours—and transfigures.
+The primeval world of Adam, a barren landscape of widows and orphans, is not a Dreamtime but a history.
+Ridiculed, ignored and neglected, it waits silently until the sixth hour, when time shall be no more.
+The fruits of culture are ripe, and it bites and devours, consumes and transfigures.
 Revelation is Genesis at full throttle, a bottle to be consumed and be consumed by, a fruit once forbidden but now freely offered.
 It is a book which removes inhibitions and exposes the hidden intents of the heart.
-The gardens of men are theft and nakedness, and their cities are murder and exile.
-The pungent, dreamtime symbols are the reality, the revelation.
-What we are and what we seem are but a dream, a dream within a dream.
+The gardens of men are theft and nakedness, their lands are murder, and their cities are exile.
+The pungent, Dreamtime symbols are the hidden reality.
+The grotesque totems are a tangible exposure of “what we see and what we seem.”